ros/class_loader/QUALITY_DECLARATION.md

 ### Public API Documentation [3.ii]

-ROS 2 API docs aren't currently being generated for `class_loader`.
-But ROS 1 documentation is [hosted here](http://wiki.ros.org/class_loader).
+`class_loader` has documentation of its public API and it is [hosted](http://docs.ros2.org/latest/api/class_loader/index.html).
 There is documentation for all of the public API using docblocks, and new additions to the public API require documentation before being added.

 ### License [3.iii]